Dog Breeds in Australia

 They suit a more energetic family, who can offer at least one or two long walks a day, with more at the weekend.
 Officially they are a medium-large dog, usually weighing around 30kg when fully grown, and their short dense coat comes in three main colors; yellow, black and chocolate.
 Due to their love of food, without enough exercise, they are prone to putting on weight.
 Many Labradors would eat all day if they could, but feeding this breed an appropriate diet should cost around $40-60/month.
 On average Labradors live to around 12 years old and common health problems include obesity, hip and elbow dysplasia, ear infections and allergic skin disease.

-Fun Fact…It’s ancestors, known as St. John’s water dogs, originate from Newfoundland, Canada, where they helped fishermen.
+Fun Fact…It’s ancestors, known as St. John’s water dogs, originates from Newfoundland, Canada, where they helped fishermen.

 Staffordshire Bull Terrier

 Despite their tough appearance, Staffordshire Bull Terriers are actually sweet tempered, gentle and fun loving.
 This medium sized dog, generally lives over 12 years and weighs around 15kg when fully grown.
 On average, food for this breed costs around $25-35/month.
 Although this energetic breed loves and craves human attention, they can sometimes be defensive towards other dogs that they do not know.
 Therefore, they need an owner who is loving yet firm and who has the time to give them daily exercise and training.
 They have a short, easy to care for coat, that can have a wide variety of colours including red, fawn, white, black, blue or brindle,with or without white.
 Although the Staffordshire Bull Terrier is a robust and healthy type, there are some health problems associated with this breed, including juvenile cataracts, skin allergies and hip dysplasia.